you’ve told me what you want: less mental fog and more physical energy

 Light is energy.
 If it falls on food, some of that enegy is imparted to the food resulting in faster spoilage, especially of fat soluble vitamins.

-Ogygen in food or in the air around food leads to oxygenation or spoilage.
+Oxygen in food or in the air around food leads to oxygenation or spoilage.
 That’s why some food is stored in nitrogen, the most inert gas.
 Keep stored food in containers or packaging as airtight as possible.
-The cellophane bags I use for my slices and base level bars are not air tight.
+The cellophane bags I use for my slices are not air tight.

 The older a stored food is, the more likely it will have lost some flavour and nutrients.
 Do remember to rotate stored food.
 FIFO is the rule - First In, First Out.
 Always stack new stock you are putting into storage behind existing stock.